How to find your creative style and voice

 Welcome to another issue of apartamento 710, a newsletter about living a creative life outside of the walls of the Internet.
 If you are new here, I invite you to explore my interview series, Sobremesa, my most recent corner, Reference Library, or one of my favorite pieces, my rules for making.

 Today I am very excited to let you into my sketchbook archive.
-I have been making art, expressing myself through different art mediums, since I can remember.
-It was only in the past four years of my life though that I began finding my creative style, without even realizing it.
+I have been making art and expressing myself through different mediums since I can remember.
+It was only in the past four years of my life, though, that I began finding my creative style without even realizing it.
 This is my first time sharing it with the world, and I feel it is the beginning of great things for me as an artist.

 This journey to find my creative voice and style began when I moved to Canada in 2021.
 I arrived here with a 25kg bag and very little savings in my bank account.
 It's the biggest bet I have ever made, hoping to find a better future for myself.
 I put all my energy and money into going back to grad school.
 I worked part-time to be able to afford it, and in the little time I had in between classes or work, I drew, painted, collaged, dove into the world of ceramics, and essentially tried as many techniques as I could, searching for my medium.